umbertoghio/expo-custom-updater/README.md

  ## Notes:
 * You can read activity logs from customUpdater.updateLog (array of strings), useful for debugging
-* Expo does not support OTA updates from development or within the Expo App.
+* Expo does not support OTA updates from development or within the Expo App, so check for updates is skipped in __DEV__ mode.
-* To test your application update method properly it is useful to compile an APK and uplaod it to a connected device with "adb install xxx.apk", then you can play with expo publish to verify the setup
+* To test your application update method properly it is useful to compile an APK and install it to a connected device with "adb install xxx.apk", then you can play with expo publish to verify the setup

 Have fun!